chhatrapatichavan/htmlproject/README.md

-this is basic project in html
+this is my all html project